kegg/docs/idiot.md

 The key takeaway point of this page is to learn what not to ask.
 Once you can tackle that part down you'll be good to go.
 If you don't understand what that even means?
 Well don't worry we'll get there.

-Over the years I've spent countless hours on websites geared in a Q&amp;A approach to a community.
+Over the years I've spent countless hours on websites geared in a Q&A approach to a community.
 Person A asks a question that is answered by persons B and C and so forth.
-I've learned a few things from reading peoples comments and have decided to write down what I've learned so that you, dear reader, will know what <em>not</em> to do.
+I've learned a few things from reading peoples comments and have decided to write down what I've learned so that you, dear reader, will know what *not* to do.

 ## Tools

-You have tools around you. <em>Use Them</em>.
+You have tools around you. *Use Them*.
 I can't stress this enough.
 Before you even think about asking a question do the following:

 ### Search the forum you're about to ask the question on